-The tear was still clean even on this material.
+The tear was still clean even on this uncommon material.

-Yes, you can even cut something like felt with the Cricut perforation tip!
-You can’t really even tell where the perforation tip cut the material once you remove it from the mat.
+Yes, you can even cut something like felt with the Cricut Perforation Tip!
+You can’t really even tell where it cut the material once you remove it from the mat.

 The tear is not very clean and is slightly hard to pull.
 It does work, however note how the felt frays a bit.

-You really cannot see where the perf lines are on this one once cut.
+You really cannot see where the perf lines are on faux leather once it’s cut.

-I actually didn’t have high hopes that this would actually work great and I was pleasantly surprised.
+I really didn’t have high hopes that this would actually work great and I was pleasantly surprised.
 The perf line looks great on craft foam.